 With her Chocolate Fudge Cake recipe I made this baby:

 She was a three layered chocolate cake covered in chocolate ganache and then covered in spikes of white and milk chocolate sheet.
 NOM.
 (Although I practiced this cake so much I still don't ever want chocolate cake ever (unless it is a brownie, obvs)).

 Sadly she didn't survive the travel on the bus all that well but she got me through to Round Two: VICTORIA SPONGE.

 This round is where it all went pear shaped.
-A week of practice resulting in beautifully risen Victoria Sponges resulted in my over confidence on the day.
+A week of practice resulted in beautifully risen Victoria Sponges which then resulted in my over confidence on the day.
 I only had some sly eating of cake batter before turning out two lovely massive sponges ready to be sandwiched together with cream and jam.
-I piled the stuff on with happy abandon but my cakes were too hot.
-A volcano like eruption of cream and jam ensued and by the time the cake got judged my poor Victoria Sandwich looked like a creamy accident belonging in A&E. I lost points on appearance so did not get through to the next round BUT I had a great time for three reasons:
+I piled the stuff on with abandon but my cakes were still too hot!
+By the time the cake got judged my poor Victoria Sandwich looked like a creamy accident belonging in A&E. I lost points on appearance so did not get through to the next round BUT I had a great time for three reasons:

 - I got to eat a lot of cake.